Liquidsoul004/Liquidsoul004/README.md

-- 👋 Hi, I’m @Liquidsoul004 (Alex)
+-  @Liquidsoul004
-- 👀 I’m interested in Computer science engineering and related
+-  I’m interested in Computer science engineering, ethical hacking and cybersecurity
-- 🌱 I’m currently learning Computer science on my own
+-  I’m currently learning things on my own
-- 💞️ I’m looking to collaborate on Like Minded
+-  I’m looking for like minded squads to collaborate with.
-- 📫 How to reach me ...